-- 1. When a word loaded to an empty FIFO is shifted to the output register, its previous FIFO memory location is free. - 2.
-Data in the output register does not count as a "word in FIFO memory".
-Since in FWFT mode, the first word written to an empty FIFO goes unrequested to the output register (no read operation necessary), it is not included in the memory count.

-3. X is the Almost-Empty offset used by AE.
-Y is the Almost-Full offset used by AF.
+- 1. When a word loaded to an empty FIFO is shifted to the output register, its previous FIFO memory location is free. - Data in the output register does not count as a "word in FIFO memory".
+Since in FWFT mode, the first word written to an empty FIFO goes unrequested to the output register (no read operation necessary), it is not included in the memory count. - 3.
+X is the Almost-Empty offset used by \overline{AE} .
+Y is the Almost-Full offset used by \overline{AF} .
 Both X and Y are selected during a FIFO reset or Port A programming.

-Data is read from the FIFO to the B0-B35 outputs by a LOW-to-HIGH transition of CLKB when $\overline{\text{CSB}}$ is LOW, $\overline{\text{W}}/\text{RB}$ is HIGH, ENB is HIGH, MBB is LOW, and EF/OR is HIGH (see Table 3).
+LOW, and $\overline{\text{EF}}/\text{OR}$ is HIGH (see Table 3).
 FIFO reads on Port B are independent of any concurrent writes on Port A.